-In June 2013, the 83rd Texas Legislature enacted House Bill 5, which removed the requirement to convene standards review panels.
-However, TEA and the commissioner of education review statewide performance relative to the standards after each administration to help inform decisions about the appropriate schedule for the phase-in of standards.
+^{}In June 2013, the 83rd Texas Legislature enacted House Bill 5, which removed the requirement to convene standards review panels.
+However, TEA and the Commissioner of Education review statewide performance relative to the standards after each administration.

 More detail about each step in the STAAR standard-setting process is given in the "STAAR Standard Setting Technical Report" available on the STAAR Performance Standards webpage of TEA's Student Assessment Division website.
-A standard-setting report for the STAAR Alternate 2 program is also available on the STAAR Performance Standards webpage.